feloy/aoap/README.md

 ## Pod specs

-Here is a classification of the Pod parameters in big categories.
+Here is a classification of the Pod parameters.

 - **Containers** parameters will define and parameterize more precisely each container of the Pod, whether it is a normal container (`Containers`) or an init container (`InitContainers`).
 The `ImagePullSecrets` parameter will help to download containers images from private registries.